gskinnerTeam/flutter-stateful-props/README.md

  myThing.value = myThing.value; // This will not rebuild
  myThing.value = MyThing(); // This will rebuild
  ```
- And if you get sick of writing that generic, you can just define your own `ThingProp` by extending `ValueProp` yourself:
+ If (when) you get sick of writing out the generic, you can just define your own `ThingProp` by extending `ValueProp` yourself:
  ```
  class ThingProp extends ValueProp<ThingProp> {
   ThingProp([ThingProp defaultValue = null]) : super(defaultValue);